7.1. Testing

 7.1.6.
 Python Version Testing

-Testing of the compatibility with multiple python versions is done with the pyver_comp.yml workflow.
+Testing of the compatibility with multiple python versions is performed with the pyver_comp.yml workflow.
 It executes a subset of tests (tox -e fast) for multiple python main versions in an Ubuntu runner.

 7.1.7.
 Installation Testing

 Weekly tests that try to install the package and execute some quick tests.
-Ensures that requirements and available PyPI packages are up-to-date or need changes.
+Ensures that requirements and available PyPI packages are up-to-date and no changes are needed.
 The workflow is located in install_test.yml.

 7.1.8.
 Platform Testing

-Platform testing is done with the os_comp.yml workflow.
-It executes the os tox environment, which runs a subset of all available tests.
-These tests include relevant possibly platform-dependent cases, including:
+Platform testing is performed with the os_comp.yml workflow.
+It executes the os tox environment (run with tox -e os), which runs a subset of all available tests.
+These tests include relevant, possibly platform-dependent cases, including:

 • installation